rust-osdev/uefi-rs/README.md

 - `uefi`: defines the standard UEFI tables / interfaces.
   The objective is to stay unopinionated and safely wrap most interfaces.
+  Additional opinionated features (such as a Logger) are feature-gated.

 - `uefi-macros`: procedural macros that are used to derive some traits in `uefi`.